 It is absolutely devastating to learn that your life, or that of a loved one, has been altered or shortened by the careless actions of a doctor you trusted to safeguard your health.
 You have a right to seek justice, and to hold the negligent doctor or facility accountable for the suffering you have endured due to the diagnostic error.
 You could be entitled to financial compensation for your pain and suffering, mental anguish, diminished earning capacity, medical bills, lost income, and other damages.

-Proudly serving the Miami metropolitan area, The Law Offices of Prosper Shaked can help you fight for the justice and compensation you deserve if your doctor acted with negligence.
+Proudly serving the Miami metropolitan area, Prosper Shaked Accident Injury Attorneys PA can help you fight for the justice and compensation you deserve if your doctor acted with negligence.
 For a free legal consultation concerning a delayed diagnosis, misdiagnosis, or failure to diagnosis, contact us immediately at (305) 694-2676.